Flexberry/flexberry.github.io/pages/guides/base-tech/information-system-design/gbt_uml.en.md

 for every employee a well-known salary that he receives and the total amount of transactions which he made.

 ### Option # 9
-The Bank `Товарищество honored программистов` opens for clients (individuals and legal entities) current and savings accounts, loans.
+The Bank «Partnership honored programmers» opens for clients (individuals and legal entities) current and savings accounts, loans.
 The current account can be opened for use by multiple clients savings - only one.
 A client can have multiple current and savings accounts.